2007, Swenholt inspects patina on a cast of Waiting for the First Stone.

 Karen Swenholt is a figurative sculptor who lives and works in Northern Virginia.
 After attending MICA and California College of the Arts, she continued her studies at various studio schools including New York City’s New York Studio School, under Bruce Gagnier, Virginia’s Art League, and the Art League.

 Karen Swenholt is currently represented by Eisley Fine Art.
-For further updates on current work and events, please visit Karen's personal Artpage at www.facebook.com/karenswenholtart/.
+For updates on exhibitions and developing work, please visit Karen's personal Artpage at www.facebook.com/karenswenholtart/.
 You can also reach her directly using the contact link under the Information pages.